 Living together as an Introvert-Extravert couple will come with some adjustments.
 But the living situation doesn’t have to make the relationship hard.

-By making an effort to understand your partner’s needs, respecting those needs and communicating issues as they arise, an Introvert and an Extravert can live happily ever after, together.
+By making an effort to understand your partner’s personality type and needs, respecting those needs and communicating issues as they arise, an Introvert and an Extravert can live happily ever after, together.